The Bankrate promise

 Balance transfer example

 Let’s say you have $5,000 in outstanding credit card debt.
-If you transfer that money to the Citi Simplicity, you’ll pay a $250 balance transfer fee, bringing your total balance to $5,250.
+If you transfer that balance to the Citi Simplicity, you’ll pay a $250 balance transfer fee, bringing your total balance to $5,250.
 With 21 months to pay off your balance, you’re looking at a $250 payment each month for 21 months, sans interest.

 With the U.S. Bank Visa Platinum, your balance transfer fee is only $150, bringing your total balance to $5,150.
 With 20 billing cycles to wipe out your debt free of interest charges, you’ll pay $257.50 each month for 20 months.

-As you can see, you’ll end up saving a bit more each month with the Citi Simplicity thanks to its extra month of no interest.
+So, you’ll end up saving a bit more each month with the Citi Simplicity thanks to its extra month of no interest.
 But things change when it comes to paying off a large purchase over time.

 Purchase intro offer example